ooaikomo/SOC-Threat-Detection-Segmented-Network/README.md

 ---

-> *“Defense is not a single decision, but a continuous practice of attention and restraint.”*
+> *“Defence is not a single decision, but a continuous practice of attention and restraint.”*
 > — Oluwamuyiwa Aikomo